TestCentricity/testcentricity_web/README.md

 loaded.
 The `page_locator` trait is a CSS or Xpath expression that uniquely identifies the object or attribute.
 The `verify_page_exists` method waits for the `page_locator` trait to exist.

-A `page_url` trait should be defined if a page can be directly loaded using a URL.
+An optional `page_url` trait should be defined if a page can be directly loaded using a URL.
 If you set Capybara's `app_host`, or specify a base URL when calling the `WebDriverConnect.initialize_web_driver` method, then your `page_url` trait can be the relative URL slug that will be appended to the base URL specified in `app_host`.
 Specifying a `page_url` trait is optional, as not all web pages can be directly loaded via a URL.